 For Child Life Internship Applicants

 Thank you for your interest in our Child Life Internship Program at Doernbecher Children’s Hospital.
-This next internship will be February-June, 2014.
+The next child life internship will be offered in 2016.

 The eligible candidate must be a college senior or graduate and possess: